 I design and guide meditation and personal growth practices for a range of needs and contexts.
 I do this on my own, and – more fun – with collaborators around North America.
 Here’s a list of some current projects and partners.

 “Being Human Takes Practice”

-I founded the Consciousness Explorers Club in 2011.
-We are now a 1400-person strong community of “meditators, celebrators and activators” in downtown Toronto.
-Every month my friends and I refine, invent and guide weird and wonderful and sometimes ridiculous practices for our community to explore.
+I founded the not-for-profit Consciousness Explorers Club in 2011.
+We are now a 2000-person strong community of “meditators, celebrators and activators” in Toronto, and, increasingly, around the world.
+Every month my friends and I refine, invent and guide both contemplative and interactive practices for our community to explore.
 What kinds of practices?
-Select any month here for examples, also here.
-Our emphasis is always on pluralism, exploration and life-application, with a dual commitment to help people become more aware and to not take ourselves too seriously.
+The CEC newsletter vault – here – has many examples; and some of the ones I’ve guided can be found here.
+Our emphasis is always on exploration, play, and practical life-application.
 Our most passionate belief is every culture and tradition around the world has something to teach us about how to become more human.
 For this reason, we also emphasize humanistic, literary and artistic practices.
 Right now, we’re the process of reinventing the CEC as a global resource for grass-roots community practice.
 To follow our progress, click here.

 Earth Love Go

 For the past five years, at the amazing Lama Foundation – an off-grid eco-mystery school high in the mountains of northern New Mexico – I’ve been collaborating on a curriculum to help environment and climate-focused teachers, professors and activists integrate contemplative and arts-based practices into their work.
 The idea is to help them deepen their own resilience, and to inspire new ideas and efforts.
 With the environmental politics professor Paul Wapner, multimedia artist Nicole Salimbene, deep ecologist David Abram, Zen priest and climate scientist Kritee Kanko and others.
 For more information about this program, check out our website, here.

 “Meditation for Fidgety Skeptics”